 Read More: Things to do in Perth

-And in addition to that this island that is best explored on a bicycle is home of the happiest animal of the word.
+And in addition to that this island that is best explored on a bicycle is home to the happiest animal in the world.
 The quokka might just be the cutest marsupial out there and a #quokkaselfie is a must for everyone exploring the island.

 Read More: One Day on Rottnest Island

 Remote Camping Spots